naomisolomons/naomisolomons.github.io/README.md

 These files import classes from the module 'Graph_Constructor.py', which uses Qiskit to generate the circuits that provide the data used as a basis to construct the levels.

-Levels can also be generated using the file 'Rand_Gen.py', which creates circuits randomly.
+Levels can also be generated using the file 'Rand_Gen.py', which creates circuits randomly (these are the files 'Qflow_Level_Rand.html', 'Qflow_Level_Rand_data.js').

 The repository also contains music (.wav) and images (.jpg) for the game.

-## Prerequisites
+## Prerequisites & Deployment

-To get a copy running on your local machine for development and testing purposes, it is necessary to first install qiskit.
+To get a copy running on your local machine for development and testing purposes, it is necessary to first install Qiskit.
 Instructions for doing so can be found here: https://qiskit.org/documentation/install.html.
 Note that it is best to do so using Anaconda.

-You will also need to change the path of some files in 'Stage_Selector_Interface.py'.

-The game can be played either by running 'Stage_Selector_Interface.py' or the html file associated to the chosen level.
+The game can be played at naomisolomons.github.io.

-## Deployment

-We are hoping to release the game as an executable.

 ## Contributions